IndulekhaKP/IndulekhaKP/README.md

 ## 🔭 Currently Working On

 - Resource allocation and scheduling for NR-V2X networks
+- Resource allocation and scheduling for ISAC based systems
 - Integrated sensing, communication, and computation in vehicular systems
-- Multi-agent reinforcement learning for distributed wireless network control
-- Machine learning projects for classification, prediction, and decision support
+- Reinforcement Learning for Scheduling and network optimization

 ## 🌱 Currently Learning

 - Advanced machine learning and deep learning
 - Reinforcement learning and multi-agent reinforcement learning for wireless networks
 - AI-RAN and intelligent network optimization
-- AI agents and tool-based workflows
-- Scalable ML project development and deployment
+- 5G Technologies, Architecture and Protocols

 ## 💬 Ask Me About